-i) NE Wollaston, Saskatchewan-Manitoba
+i) NW Manitoba, Manitoba (formerly NE Wollaston, Saskatchewan-Manitoba)

-This property straddles the Saskatchewan-Manitoba border and consists of approximately 144,000 hectares.
+This property consists of approximately 144,000 hectares and lie between 90 and 170 kilometres northeast along the Wollaston trend of basement formations hosting uranium deposits, which include Rabbit Lake, Collins Bay and Eagle Point Uranium mines.
 In December 2008, the Company announced the execution of an MOU with ERI for a significant amount of exploration across the property.
 In June 2009, this MOU lapsed following continued delays arising from Manitoba Government aboriginal consultations.
 The Company and ERI are discussing further work on a similar size project in Saskatchewan under a similar MOU (note 8(c)).
 Further work on this project was delayed pending receipt of the Government work permits and on March 13, 2010, the Manitoba Government issued an initial permit to the Company.